-In essence, it boils down to how easily the inclusions can be spotted.
-Generally speaking, the inclusions found in VS2 stones are generally bigger or in larger quantities than those found in VS1 diamonds.
+In essence, it boils down to the severity of the inclusions and how easily they can be seen under magnification.
+Generally speaking, the inclusions found in VS2 stones are relatively bigger or in larger quantities than those found in VS1 diamonds.

 Inclusion plot from GIA report shows a concentration of clouds in the same vicinity.